“WASTE IS NOT WASTE UNTIL WE WASTE IT” – HOW YOU CAN CHALLENGE THE SYSTEM

 Nothing will change if we sit around waiting for the system to alter its ways.
 Companies need to stop these disposable products from being so frequently produced, cheap to purchase, and so difficult to responsibly dispose of – there’s no doubt about it!

-We need to put pressure on the big corporations to stop these damaging items from being manufactured in the first place, and this can happen by donating to organisations that are doing the hard work, sending emails to your favourite companies asking them to consider more sustainable alternatives, or reaching out to your local government representatives to raise your concerns…
+We need to put pressure on the big corporations to stop these damaging items from being manufactured in the first place, and this can happen by donating to organisations that are doing the hard work, signing petitions, sending emails to your favourite companies asking them to consider more sustainable alternatives, or reaching out to your local government representatives to raise your concerns…

 But none of this will happen without challenging societies throwaway mentality too.